Capitalize only when the year immediately follows.

 Avoid having more than three lines in a row end in hyphens.

 2. In hyphenated compounds, such as on-screen.
-Following are some general guidelines for the use of hyphens in compounds.
 When in doubt, consult a current dictionary.

 Hyphens usually may be omitted after these prefixes: